zywang0104/Video-KTR/README.md

   <img src="./images/frames.png" alt="Descriptive alt text" width="80%">
 </div>

 Besides, although the model is trained using only 16 frames, we find that evaluating on more frames (e.g., 64) generally leads to better performance, particularly on benchmarks with longer videos.
-These results highlight the importance of enabling models to reason over more frames.
+These results highlight the importance of training models to reason over more frames.

 ## 🧠 Aha Moment in Video Reasoning